openownership/bods-dev-handbook/feature_development.md

 This page was first created in October 2021 and revised in March 2026.
 The Stewarding organisation and Technical maintainer aim to meet the [OpenStand principles of standard development](https://open-stand.org/about-us/principles/).

+As of March 2026, BODS is not in active development.

 We refer above to 'broad consensus' amongst the community of BODS users when it comes to decision points in development plans.
-At the point when the community is large enough to put energy behind a further round of BODS development, this scale will make development of 'broad consensus' in a direct way unmanageable.
+If the community becomes large enough to warrant a further round of BODS development, this scale will make development of 'broad consensus' in a direct way unmanageable.
 Further updates to the governance of the standard will be required.
 These are likely to include:

 1. **Developing standard governance roles**.
 For example, building out a steering committee, responsible for oversight of governance processes and for approving updates and revisions to the standard.
 2. **Updating the revision process**.
-Evolving and refining the development and decision-making process.
+Evolving and refining this development and decision-making process.
 3. **Developing a contributor code of conduct**.
 Reviewing the [old Data Standard Working Group Values](https://standard.openownership.org/en/0.3.0/about/governance.html#values) and updating them with a clear scope of application.
 4. **Developing a statement regarding design principles**.
 Capturing the design principles that have shaped and should shape BODS.